Rupert Jasen Smith

 Rupert Jasen Smith Jr. (February 1951 – February 15, 1989) was an American artist who worked closely with pop artist Andy Warhol as a silkscreen printer and art director for a decade.
 His association with Warhol led him to collaborate with other artists, including Paul Jenkins, Frank Stella, and Robert Rauschenberg.
 Smith owned one of New York City's top printmaking studios and also held solo exhibitions of his artwork.

 Early life and education

 Smith grew up in St. Lucie County, Florida, the son of an attorney, Rupert Jasen Smith Sr., and Peggy Jane Hamilton, an interior designer.
 His father later became a circuit judge of the 19th Judicial Circuit.
 His maternal uncle was James Hamilton, the scenic designer behind the award-winning sets for the musical Oliver! and other stage productions.

-Smith attended prepratory school in Boca Raton, Florida.
+Smith attended preparatory school in Boca Raton, Florida.
 He had his first art show as a teenager in Fort Pierce, Florida, in 1967.

 In 1973, Smith received a Bachelor of Fine Arts degree from Pratt Institute in New York City.
 During his first year as an art student, Smith accompanied actress Julie Christie around New York City.